The reverse mathematics of the pigeonhole hierarchy: Introduction

 \section{Introduction}

 The infinite pigeonhole principle for $k$ colors ($\RT^1_k$) states, for every $k$-partition $A_0 \sqcup \dots \sqcup A_{k-1} = \NN$, the existence of an infinite subset~$H \subseteq A_i$ for some~$i < k$.
 In particular, for~$k = 2$, it is equivalent to the existence, for every set $A \subseteq \NN$, of an infinite set~$H \subseteq A$ or $H \subseteq \overline{A}$.
 This statement is the basis of Ramsey's theorem, and more generally of Ramsey's theory.
 Recall that Ramsey's theorem for $n$-tuples states, for every $k$-coloring of $[\NN]^n$, the existence of an infinite set~$H \subseteq \NN$ such that the coloring is monochromatic on~$[H]^n$.
 Here, $[H]^n$ denotes the set of all subsets of~$H$ of size~$n$.
-The classical proof of Ramsey's theorem consists of reducing a $k$-coloring of $[\NN]^{n+1}$ to a $k$-coloring of~$[\NN]^n$ by $\omega$ applications of the pigeonhole principle.
+The classical proof of Ramsey's theorem consists of reducing a $k$-coloring of $[\NN]^{n+1}$ to a $k$-coloring of~$[\NN]^n$ by $\omega$ many successive applications of the pigeonhole principle.
 In the base case, Ramsey's theorem for singletons is nothing but $\RT^1_k$.

-In reverse mathematics, the pigeonhole principle plays an equally important role, both for theoretical and practical reasons.
-Reverse mathematics is a foundational program at the intersection of computability theory and proof theory, whose goal is to find the optimal axioms to prove theorems of ordinary mathematics.
-The study of Ramsey's theorem for pairs received a particular attention as its strength escaped the empirical structural observation of reverse mathematics.~\cite{hirschfeldt2015slicing} As it turns out, the computability-theoretic study of Ramsey's theorem for pairs is closely related to the study of the pigeonhole principle.
-Practically, all the computability-theoretic and proof-theoretic subtleties of Ram\-sey's theorem for pairs are already present in the study of $\RT^1_2$.\cite{cholak2001strength,dzhafarov2009ramsey,liu2012rt22,liu2015cone}
+In reverse mathematics, the pigeonhole principle plays an important role, both for theoretical and technical reasons.
+Reverse mathematics is a foundational program at the intersection of computability theory and proof theory, whose goal is to find the optimal axioms to prove theorems from \qt{ordinary mathematics}.
+The study of Ramsey's theorem for pairs received a particular attention as its strength escaped the empirical structural observation of reverse mathematics~\cite{hirschfeldt2015slicing}.
+As it turns out, the computability-theoretic study of Ramsey's theorem for pairs is closely related to the study of the pigeonhole principle.
+Technically, all the computability-theoretic and proof-theoretic subtleties of Ram\-sey's theorem for pairs are already present in the study of $\RT^1_2$ \cite{cholak2001strength,dzhafarov2009ramsey,liu2012rt22,liu2015cone}.